-3.11.1 Creating custom activation
+2.11.1 Your activation

-To implement a custom activation function in TensorLayer is very easy.

-The following is an example implementation of an activation that multiplies its input by 2.
+Customizes activation function in TensorLayer is very easy.
+The following example implements an activation that multiplies its input by 2.
 For more complex activation, TensorFlow API will be required.

 '''

 def double_activation(x):

 return x 2

 '''